Wartori54/CelesteLinuxifier/README.md

 This repo contains a little script set up a celeste windows install so that it runs natively (with mono) instead of having to use wine or a derivative

+# Usage

+Ensure you have all dependencies:
+  - shell (duh)
+  - wget
+  - unzip
+  - gnu coreutils

+Those are very common tools, so you can safely assume that they're already installed.

+If the above seems like nonesense, just go ahead and give it a go.

+## Actual Usage:
+Download the entire repo as a zip, and run the shell script.
+It'll prompt you for the path of your target install, provide it and enjoy. :)

 # Usefulness

 - Modding: Modding a windows install under linux doesn't work, but if you make it a linux install, it will.